iammapping/alfred-uploader/README.md

 Markdown is a great language to write a document, and generate a good looking.
 But it is unpleasant when you insert a local image into your document.
 If I share the document including some local images with others, the images will be lost.
 So I should upload the images to a cloud storage provider at first, and copy back the access url into my document.
 It's so complicated and repetitive.
 The real terrible thing is to write a document, I want to insert a image, after I finished these fucking steps, back to the document, I have forgotten what to write.

 [Alfred](http://www.alfredapp.com/) is a efficient tool for Mac.
-There is a great feature call **Workflows**, we can create a workflow to do the complicated and repetitive work.
+There is a great feature called **Workflows**, we can create a workflow to do the complicated and repetitive work.
 I'm a heavy user of Alfred, I use it to find files, open apps, translate, calculate and so on.
 Only you can not think, no you can not do.

 I can not stand to spend a lot of time waiting for the upload and copy again and again.
 So I create a workflow called **Uploader** to connect file input, image processing and url output.